 "Continued weakness in the housing market is undoubtedly a leading factor behind the decline in relocation," Challenger said, noting that recent reports suggest the situation may become even more dire.

-seeing prices starting to slump, according to a report Sunday in The New York Times.
+Cities that once seemed immune to the collapsing housing market are now seeing prices starting to slump, according to a report Sunday in The New York Times.
 Once relatively stable housing markets, such as Seattle, Minneapolis and Atlanta, now report dramatic drops in home prices.

 Seattle, for example, is down about 31% from its mid-2007 peak, and according to calculations by real estate website Zillow.com, it still has as much as 10% to fall.